marionhaney/website-marion/public/content/Experience.md

   - Part Time [green]
   - Tableau [cyan]
 - List Items:
-  - For Highmark Health's summer internship, I worked on the Service Portfolio Analytics & Request (SPAR) Team.
+  - During Highmark Health's summer internship, I worked on the Service Portfolio Analytics & Request (SPAR) Team.
 The SPAR team leverages and manages the IT softwares and services for the company.
 This internship was remote due to the COVID-19 pandemic.
   - I created and managed IT catalogs and financial reports via Tableau dashboards as well as an interactive website for internal company use.

 ## Language Production & Executive Control Lab